kcemenike/GenericPythonCodes/README.md

 - Run optimisation and write results to LP file
 - Convert optimisation result to readable decision-making format
 - Show optimisation result
+***
+## A primer on Regex and NLTK (Natural Language Toolkit)
+This is an introduction to Regular Expressiosn (regex) and how to use it to extract word paterns from large datasets.
+I've used the opportunity to also include an introduction to the Natural Language Toolkit, to show how to "tokenize" words and sentences in a dataset.
+- Basic regex
+- regex patterns
+- Intermediate regex
+- NLTK tokenization
+- word tokenization
+- sentence tokenization
+- regex tokenization
+- regex tokenization using "\w+" versus word tokenization
+- Exercise: Histogram plot of word frequency per line in dataset